Newsletters

 Photo Credit @JulesLister

-An array of hand-sewn velvet brains are arranged as a still life, juxtaposed with objects that allude to autobiographical moments from my working-class upbringing, setting the scene for a commentary on the accessibility of knowledge—or the lack thereof—for aspiring artists from non-traditional backgrounds.
+Hand-sewn velvet brains are arranged as a still life, juxtaposed with objects that allude to autobiographical moments from Clements’ working-class upbringing to present a surreal telling of personal history.

 What if we’d never known this?